 Using KPI’s to Determine Your Owner Marketing Budget

-For our final part of our Property Management KPI series, we’ll share how you can use KPI’s to determine an appropriate owner marketing budget for your company.
+For our final part of our Property Management KPI series, we’ll share how property management companies can use KPI’s to determine an appropriate owner marketing budget.

 Please note that the examples provided here are intentionally simplified due to the fact that every company has unique contributing factors influencing how their owner marketing budget will be built and operated.
 For a fully comprehensive conversation about owner marketing budgets, please call us at Fourandhalf.